Frequently Asked Questions

 - All external resident trips and outings have been postponed, and all internal group activities and events have been suspended.
 We suspended congregate dining and began delivering meals to resident rooms and apartments in April.
 As locations move from Phase I to Phases II and III, more group activities and congregate dining are being offered, with appropriate safety measures.
 However, the phase that a location is in can change based on criteria from the Health Department related to COVID-19 testing of residents and team members.
 For the latest information about which phase your loved one’s facility is currently in, please contact the administrative team of that service line.

-- At Hillcrest Country Estates Grand Lodge, only independent living residents are being permitted to book salon appointments.
+- At Hillcrest Country Estates Grand Lodge, residents are being permitted to book salon appointments.
 Both the resident and provider are wearing masks and maintaining social distance.
 A maximum of two individuals are allowed in the salon at a time.

 - Hillcrest team members have been trained and educated in proper infection control, handwashing techniques and on increasing the frequency of cleaning common surfaces.